E. J. Woods: Recognition

 Woods was elected a fellow of the Royal Institute of British Architects in 1892.

-The Advertiser of 13 June 1936, in an article on St Peters Cathedral, in part read:
+The Advertiser of 13 June 1936, in an article on St Peter's Cathedral, in part read:

 The work of revising and completing the designs was placed in the hands of a local architect, who had been trained in England, Mr. E. J. Woods.
 In spite of his other responsibilities (for some time he was Architect-in-Chief of the colony), Mr. Woods made the building of the Cathedral his life work, and experts have nothing but praise for his craftsmanship.
 He was small of stature and suffered from a slight limp, yet he frequently climbed the scaffolding to the summit of the towers wearing a long-tailed coat and a tall, black beaver hat.
 An extremely modest and retiring man, he never received the recognition due to his genius.
 After his death in 1915 an inscription was placed on one of the stones in the fabric of the Cathedral.
 It can be seen on one of the buttresses facing King William road- It reads simply— EDWARD JOHN WOODS, F.R.I.B.A..
 ARCHITECT OF THIS CATHEDRAL, 1869 to 1915.